-We sponsor various domestic qualified and nonqualified defined benefit plans for which future benefits were frozen effective December 31, 2012.
+We sponsor various qualified and nonqualified defined benefit plans for domestic employees for which future benefits have been frozen.
 We ceased to recognize service costs associated with these defined benefit plans following the date on which future benefits were frozen.
-The expense we recognize related to our defined benefit plans is determined using certain assumptions, including the discount rate and the expected long-term rate of return on plan assets.
+The expense we recognize for our defined benefit plans is determined using certain assumptions, including the discount rate and the expected long-term rate of return on plan assets.
 We recognize the funded or unfunded status of our defined benefit plans as an asset or liability in our consolidated balance sheet and recognize changes in the funded status in the year in which the changes occur through accumulated other comprehensive income (loss).
-In the event of a defined benefit plan termination, we expect to fully fund and settle the plan within 180 days of approval by the Internal Revenue Service ("IRS") and the Pension Benefit Guaranty Corporation ("PBGC").
-In addition to the defined benefit plans we sponsor, we are also obligated to reimburse GE for future benefit payments to those participants who were vested in the supplemental pension plan sponsored by GE at the time of the close of the Joint Venture transaction.
+In addition to the defined benefit plans we sponsor, we are also obligated to reimburse GE for future benefit payments to those participants who were vested in the supplemental pension plan sponsored by GE at the time of the joint venture transaction.

-(b) We did not recognize service cost in 2013 as our pension plans were frozen.
-The 2012 and 2011 amounts included service costs related to our pension benefits of \$134 million and \$99 million, respectively.
+(b) We did not recognize service costs related to our pension plans in 2014 and 2013 as the plans were frozen.
+The 2012 amount included service costs related to our pension benefits of \$134 million.